Physics and Astronomy

 • SCSU Physics & Astronomy Department currently has special funding for paid summer research.
 Email Dr. Haglin for information.

 • SCSU Huskies Summer Research Fellowship (HSRF) can pay up to $2,000 for a multi-week research commitment in early summer, plus $500 for supplies.
-Deadline typically in early February.
+Deadline is typically in early February.
 Apply here!

 • For research opportunities in our department, visit our Research page and contact a faculty member.